ash271182/DevOps-WIKI/Class-07-Linux-and-Bash-and-Regex.md

 •/tmp – temporary space, typically cleared on reboot.
 •/usr – User related programs.
 •/var – log files.

+### Role-Based Access Control (RBAC)

+What is RBAC
+Role-based access control (RBAC), also known as role-based security, is a mechanism that restricts system access.
+It involves setting permissions and privileges to enable access to authorized users.
+Most large organizations use role-based access control to provide their employees with varying levels of access based on their roles and responsibilities.
+This protects sensitive data and ensures employees can only access information and perform actions they need to do their jobs.

+An organization assigns a role-based access control role to every employee; the role determines which permissions the system grants to the user.
+For example, you can designate whether a user is an administrator, a specialist, or an end-user, and limit access to specific resources or tasks.
+An organization may let some individuals create or modify files while providing others with viewing permission only.

+One role-based access control example is a set of permissions that allow users to read, edit, or delete articles in a writing application.
+There are two roles, a Writer and a Reader, and their respective permission levels are presented in this truth table.
+Using this table, you can assign permissions to each user.

 # Class 07 - Linux and Bash